 First Bank of Berne is a medium-size bank and manages $668 million in assets as well as $533 million in deposits.
 Its Texas Ratio is 4.98%, indicating that First Bank of Berne is in terrific financial shape and far from failure.
 Additionally, First Bank of Berne is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 Compare First Bank of Berne to Other Competitive Offers

 |Product||Current Terms and Rates||Minimum Balance for APY|

 |Certificates of Deposit|| ||$1000 for all terms|

-First Bank of Berne has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-First Bank of Berne does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
+First Bank of Berne has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+First Bank of Berne does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-First Bank of Berne's CD rates are fair compared to the national average.Back to Overview
+First Bank of Berne's CD rates are fair in comparison to other U.S. banks.Back to Overview

 Find a First Bank of Berne Near Me

-First Bank of Berne has nine physical locations across the U.S.Back to Overview
+First Bank of Berne has nine physical branches in the U.S.Back to Overview